Sidd-Tiwari/gst-calculator/README.md

 ## 🌟 Acknowledgments

-Thanks to the open-source community for their inspiration and guidance in creating this project.
+Special thanks to the open-source community for their support and inspiration in creating this project.

 ---

-Feel free to copy, modify, and adjust the content as needed for your project.